 The Free Society of Traders fell quickly into disarray, between uncertain commitment from distant investors and resistance from other settlers to the investors’ control.
 The Durham tract was sold around 1726 to a group of wealthy and socially prominent shareholders residing in the colony, with the specific objective to build a mining and smelting operation.
 For more detail on this Company please see the following section on the charcoal iron furnace.

-Interestingly enough, it was the iron furnace and the raw ore found in the hills of Durham that brought Europeans here much earlier than to the surrounding townships, and that ownership of the land by the “FREE SOCIETY” and its successor, a stock company, precluded Durham’s formulation as a political entity — a township.
-Durham’s neighbors to the west, Springfield, became a township in 1743, Plumstead in 1725, Bedminster in 1740, Haycock in 1763, Tinicum 1747, Nockamixon in 1746, but Durham did not become a township until 1775.
+Interestingly enough, it was the raw ore found in the remote hills of Durham that brought Europeans here earlier than to the immediately surrounding townships.
+Mining and rudimentary smelting was recorded as early as 1698.
+Durham’s first European settlers were all but exclusively associated with the iron mine and furnace.
+Yet ownership of the land by the Free Society and its successor stock company delayed Durham’s formation as a political entity — a township.
+Durham’s neighbor to the west, Springfield, became a township in 1743, Bedminster in 1740, Haycock in 1763, Tinicum 1747, Nockamixon in 1746, but Durham not until 1775.

 The Jacob Trelly Patent Deed